rust-lang-translations/translations/README.md

 If you want to add a new translation or update the existing translations.
 Please follow the following instruction.

+To avoid duplicated works, we recommend to open an [issue](https://github.com/rust-lang-translations/project/issues) before starting your work.

 ### Requirement

 The following commands are required: